Review and Progress

 3.3.1 Liquid biopsy

 Liquid biopsy is a non-invasive diagnostic method that detects cancer by analyzing biomarkers in blood or other body fluids.
 These biomarkers can include circulating DNA, RNA, proteins, or cells.
 In cancer patients, cancer cells release these biomarkers into body fluids.
 By extracting a small amount of blood or other body fluid samples, laboratories can analyze the biomarkers to determine the presence of cancer.
 The advantage of liquid biopsy is that it is non-invasive, eliminating the need for tissue biopsies or imaging tests.
 This makes early diagnosis easier while reducing patient discomfort and risk.
-Liquid biopsy has been applied to various types of cancer, including lung cancer, breast cancer, and colorectal cancer.
+Liquid biopsy has been applied to various types of cancer, including lung cancer, breast cancer, and colorectal cancer (Figure 3).

 3.3.2 Urine testing